GitKarIn/e-device2/_book/01-intro.md

+# (PART\*) Introduction and IEP E-device Poll {-}

 # Introduction

-This bookdown document is intended to be a 'living document' which develops as more IEP survey leads adopt the use of electronic data entry tools.
-Optimally, new e-device experiences and updated information can be shared with the IEP community through on-going presentations to the DUWG working group and on-going updates to this documented.
+This bookdown document is intended to be a 'living document' which develops as more IEP surveys adopt the use of electronic data entry tools.
+Optimally, new e-device experiences and information can be shared with the IEP community through on-going presentations to the DUWG working group and updates to this documented.

 ## E-device Working Group Overview